IowaScaledEngineering/ise-docs/docs/Tips and Tricks/Modeler's Toolkit/solder.md

 My go-to tip style is a 1.8mm chisel tip for most work - a Thermaltronics M7CH176 or Metcal STTC-137, which operate at 390-413C.
 When I need to solder terminal blocks or larger stuff that really sucks up the heat, I switch to a Thermaltronics M8CH176 (equivalent to Metcal STTC-837).
 It's still a 1.8mm chisel tip, but operates at a higher temperature that helps get things going faster.
 It makes fast, quality joints with lead-free solder even with things with large thermal mass.
 We also have a variety of other tips, such as smaller chisel tips and bent sharp tips, for doing more delicate stuff.

 (Note that Metcal and Thermaltronics offer both high frequency and low frequency soldering systems.
 They're not compatible.
-The high frequency systems like ours, run at 13.56MHz and heat faster withs smaller cartridges.
+The high frequency systems like ours, run at 13.56MHz and heat faster with smaller cartridges.
 The low frequency systems are a little slower to heat, but significantly cheaper.
 In fact, Thermaltronics just launched what I would describe as a "mid-range" low frequency system with the TMT-1000 at $160, but I have not tried one yet.)

 Having now used the JBC-style cartridges with our mid-range pick, I'd also look at JBC stations for a high end pick.
 Something like the CD-1BQF or CDE-1BQA can actually deliver a lot more power to the tip than our Metcal/Thermaltronics setups.